 It was a statement made on a whim and as stories go, the Ancient One grossly underestimated the knight’s enthusiasm and will.
 Before the sun could begin its journey westward, lo behold, a little weary but eyes blazing with fire, he stood claiming his prize.

 “I gave you my word ( sigh!) but how and what sorcery did you use to reach me so soon?”

 The way was short but the turns were many, meandering into bends unexplained.
-There were false starts and middles, but hope stayed afloat as the scenery shifted from Chandni Chowk to China and just like the cupboard opened to Narnia, the travellers had reached their destination.
+There were false starts and middles.
+Hope stayed afloat as the scenery shifted from Chandni Chowk to China and just like the cupboard opened to Narnia, the travellers had reached their destination.

 The eyes drank in the sweeping curve of the pathway as the lofty stupa arose in the distance lifting their weary spirits.

 Shangri-La was working its mythical magic already.

 As the rays of the sun set aflame the bell shaped pagodas, scores of maroon robed monks descended interrupting their reverie.
 The monks soon drifted away, some serious, oblivious of their presence while others chanted their mantras enclosed in a blissful bubble of their own creation.

 Drawn by the colourful prayer flags fluttering in the sunshine, the duo made their way deeper into this beautiful yet alien territory.
 They chanced upon tiny drum like objects that turned like wheels with fascinating familiar inscriptions that immediately turned undecipherable under their concentrated gaze.

 The young knight couldn’t resist turning these wheels all laid out in a row.